alacrity2001/AI-colorizer/README.md

 ## Setup

 ### Prereqs
-    - Python 3.7, numpy
+    - Python 2.7, numpy
     - Tensorflow 0.12
     - OpenCV

 ### Running it
-1. make a folder called "results"
+1. Create a folder "results"
-2. make a folder called "imgs"
+2. Create a folder "imgs"
-3. Fill the "imgs" folder with your own .jpg images, or run "download_images.py" to download from Safebooru.
+3. To gather dataset, run "download_images.py"
-4. Run "python main.py train".
-I trained for ~20 epochs, taking about 16 hours on one GPU.
+4. Or you can fill with your own images
-5. To sample, run "python main.py sample"
+5. Run "python main.py train" in command
 6. To start the server, run "python server.py".
-It will host on port 8000.

 ### Pre-trained
 The weights were unfortunately lost with my gaming laptop at somewhere in LA laptop.
 Since I was training with a GPU(which my previous Nvidia 1070 can easily do the job), I won't dare to train it again with my poor macbook now.